Call 806-414-9175 to schedule an appointment. Or reach out to one of our team members below.

 Brenda currently works to coordinate outreach events to the rural areas of the Texas Panhandle, as well as educating both patients and health care professionals about the importance of colorectal cancer screening.

-Brenda has worked in the medical field, for approximately 30 years first as an intermediate EMT, (NWTH School of Nursing 1981) then furthering her education and graduating from Amarillo College in Allied Health 1995, and as a certified instructor for Texas Workforce Commission in higher education, as well as, medical coding and billing specialist.
-Brenda served for on the Amarillo Advisory Board for American Cancer Society, during her 13 years on board, she also received the “Spirit of the Panhandle” in 2010 award for community involvement as the event chair for Relay For Life, and was acknowledged for her service on the advisory board in 2014.
-She continues to serve the community as a member of LULAC, and volunteers at other events in the community.
-In her spare time she enjoys spending time with her grandchildren, but loves to stay busy gardening, cooking, canning.
+Brenda has worked in the medical field for approximately 30 years, first as an intermediate EMT (NWTH School of Nursing 1981), then furthering her education and graduating from Amarillo College in Allied Health in 1995, and as a certified instructor for Texas Workforce Commission in higher education, as well as medical coding and billing specialist.
+Brenda served for on the Amarillo Advisory Board for American Cancer Society.
+During her 13 years on the advisory board, she also received the “Spirit of the Panhandle” award for community involvement as the event chair for Relay for Life in 2010.
+She was acknowledged for her many years of service on the advisory board in 2014.
+She continues to serve the community as a member of LULAC, Hispanic Chamber of Commerce, and volunteers at other events in the community.
+In 2018 Brenda along with the GET F.I.T. team, was one of the Texans Caring for Texans honorees, by the state of Texas.
+Brenda traveled to Austin in April 2019 and was presented an award for dedicating 25 years to educating and promoting health education to the citizens of Texas, (with Representative Kel Seliger).
+In her spare time, she enjoys spending time with her grandchildren, and loves to stay busy.